tasmota/docs/docs/TuyaMCU.md

 ### Inkbird IHC-200-Wifi
-Humidity controller with two relay sockets very similar to the ITC-308-WIFI This unit ships with a RTL based WR3 module which cannot be flashed with Tasmota, however the WR3 module is pin compatible with a ESP12-F module and is on a daughter board similar to the one in the ITC-308-WIFI
+Humidity controller with two relay sockets very similar to the ITC-308-WIFI This unit ships with a RTL based WR3 module which cannot be flashed with Tasmota, however the WR3 module is pin compatible with an ESP12-F module and is on a daughter board similar to the one in the ITC-308-WIFI

 | DP ID | Function points            | Identifier | Data type        | Function type | Properties                                                  |
 |-------|----------------------------|------------|------------------|---------------|-------------------------------------------------------------|